-Once your complete application is received, it is examined and further information may be requested of you by the enterprise officer.
+You can start an application and save it in draft form so that you can continue to work on it over a period of time.
+Once your application is complete, it is examined and further information may be requested of you by the enterprise officer.
 A project summary report is prepared by the enterprise officer who presents that along with your detailed application with business plan etc to the Evaluation Committee.
 Deadlines for applications are usually 3 weeks prior to an evaluation meeting date.
-The Evaluation Committee can approve an application / level of assistance to be awarded
+The Evaluation Committee can approve an application and decide on the level of assistance to be awarded

 Other sources of finance will be taken into account.
-A project must avoid displacement and deadweight.
+A project must avoid displacement and dead-weight.
 An application process from point of first contact, can take at least 6-8 weeks, depending on whether your application is deemed ready.